Transverse tori in Engel manifolds: Further background

 One of the main tools of Honda's approach toward classifying contact 3-manifolds is the {\em bypass} operation~\cite{H}.
 Let $C$ be an embedded arc in a convex surface $\Sigma$ as above, with $C$ intersecting $\Gamma$ transversely in exactly three points including $\partial C$.
-By the Legendrian Realization Principle, we may assume $C$ is Legendrian without disturbing $\Gamma$ (after an isotopy of $C$ in $\Sigma$ and a $C^0$-small isotopy of $\Sigma$, by Addendum~\ref{C0}).
+By the Legendrian Realization Principle (Section~\ref{Lerp}), we may assume $C$ is Legendrian without disturbing $\Gamma$ (after an isotopy of $C$ in $\Sigma$ and a $C^0$-small isotopy of $\Sigma$, by Addendum~\ref{C0}).
 Suppose we can find a half-disk $D$ transverse to $\Sigma$ with $D\cap \Sigma=C \subset \partial D$, such that the rest of $\partial D$ is a Legendrian curve transverse to $\Sigma$.
 Also suppose that $tb(\partial D)=-1$ and that $D$ has a tight neighborhood.
 Then we can make $D$ convex, and its dividing set will be a single arc with boundary on $\inter C$.
 This {\em bypass} $D$ has a neighborhood that can be given a standard model via the Flexibility Theorem, again by a $C^0$-small isotopy.
 (The isotopy of the addendum fixes the two corners of $D$ since the characteristic foliation is singular there, with $\beta$ and $w_s$ vanishing.)
 In the model, we can push $\Sigma$ across $D$.
 The resulting surface is again convex, but its dividing set has changed as in Figure~\ref{bypassFig} (where the bypass $D$ extends out of the page in the left diagram).
 This allowed Honda to simplify convex tori.
 For example, if the three horizontal curves in the figure belong to three distinct circles of $\Gamma$, the bypass move merges them into a single circle.
 For a torus whose dividing set consists of only two essential circles, the move performs a Dehn twist on $\Gamma$ (Figure~\ref{DehnBypass}).
 The main difficulty in applying such moves is finding the required bypass half-disks.
+Even when these half-disks do exist, they cannot be made arbitrarily small.
+Perhaps surprisingly, the situation is much different in Engel manifolds (Section~\ref{BypassSub}).